henriksommerfeld/blog-hugo/content/article/2019-11-26-i-love-my-new-2013-macbook-pro/index.md

 ### Package Manager

-Hombrew is great and the given option.
+[Hombrew][8] is great and the given option.
 Being able to install and uninstall both CLI tools and GUI apps of current versions through the command-line is great.
 I've only used Homebrew for about two weeks now, but I haven't once seen a big chunk of red XML in the console (like I occasionally do with Chocolatey).

+I've saved my currently installed apps in a [Brewfile](https://gist.github.com/henriksommerfeld/c7b6d59b19f89780b1a7e40ab2f6434b) (with `brew bundle dump`) as a reference.
+If I install from scratch next time, I guess I'll copy that file, make some changes and run `brew bundle` - all done.

 ### Performance

-* WMI Provider Host
-* Antimalware Service Executable
+Performance is better than I expected, CPU load is lower than on my HP laptop, doing roughly the same things.
+I have a few Electron apps running and I've mostly been fiddling with a Gatsby project.
+I was a bit worried about RAM, since the Mac has 8 gb and the HP has 16, but so far so good.
+I even installed _Adobe Photoshop 2020_ and have used it for simpler edits.
+I'm sure it will be slow for heavier use, but since I have a licence, I might as well use it.
+What I'm _not_ running on the Mac is _WMI Provider Host_ and _Antimalware Service Executable_, which is using a significant amount of resources on my Windows machine.

 ### Trackpad

+Have you heard a reviewer on YouTube reviewing a Windows laptop and not comparing the trackpad to the Mac's?
+I haven't, and there's a reason for that - it's great!

 ### Screen

+The screen on my 2013 MacBook Pro is _so_ much better than on my 2018 HP EliteBook.
+Colour, sharpness, brightness, everything.
+Sure there are Windows laptops with great screens, but the plethora of Windows laptops with non-great screens often attract those responsible of budget (maybe at your employer).

 ### iMessage

-### Keyboard Shortcuts
+Since I was already an iPhone user, having iMessage on the computer is great.
+I've been trying to get people to write to me through WhatsApp or Facebook Messenger before, so that I could reply from my computer, but iPhone users keep going back to iMessage.

+## The Future

+Looking ahead, I can see myself continuing with Macs.
+The high prices, brittle keyboards, dongle dependency, replacing Esc and Fn keys with _Touch Bar_ etc, have kept me away from Macs.
+None of those problems exist on my 2013 MacBook, and if Apple continue in the direction set by the 16" MacBook Pro of making their products _better_, I might buy one when this 2013 one goes to its final rest.

 [1]: https://www.suse.com/
 [2]: https://upload.wikimedia.org/wikipedia/commons/3/39/17-03-16-J%C3%A4germeister-Miniaturen-RR7_8310.jpg